anggabard/QR/README.md

   -d '{"Message": "https://example.com", "AsBinary": true}'
 ```

 🔹 Message

 	Type: string

 	Required: ✅

 	Description: The message that will be encoded into the QR code.

 🔹 AsBinary

 	Type: boolean

 	Required: ❌ (optional)

 	Default: false

 	Description: Specifies whether the QR code is returned as a binary matrix (`true`) or as an SVG/text representation (`false`).

+## License

+This project is licensed under the MIT License.